aimms/documentation/dataexchange/api.rst

 .. js:function:: dex::ImportStreamContent

 	Import the content of a string parameter into a new memory stream.
 The name of the stream should start with a `#`, to allow the stream to be used by other functions of the Data Exchange library.
-This function supports string parameters up to 8 KB of content.
+This function supports string parameters up to 16 KB of content.

 	:param streamName: name of memory stream to import content into
 	:param content: input string parameter holding the string to import into the memory stream

 .. js:function:: dex::AppendStream

 	Append the content of a string parameter into an existing memory stream.
-This function supports string parameters up to 8 KB of content.
+This function supports string parameters up to 16 KB of content.

 	:param streamName: name of memory stream to append content to
 	:param content: input string parameter holding the string to append to the memory stream

 .. js:function:: dex::ExportStreamContent

 	Export the content of an existing memory stream into a string parameter.
-This function supports exporting memory streams up to 8KB.
+This function supports exporting memory streams up to 16 KB.

 	:param streamName: name of memory stream to export content from
-	:param content: output string parameter to hold the content (up to 8KB) exported from the memory stream
+	:param content: output string parameter to hold the content (up to 16 KB) exported from the memory stream

 .. js:function:: dex::WriteStreamToFile